-As time has passed, he’s expanded his creations from the original & still excellent key lime pies, which Andrew Zimmern raved about, to his flan, which I rave about.
-His new Bake Shop & Cafe (2818 N Miami Avenue) will be serving breakfast soon as he settles in but for now, grab one of his great quiches.
+As time has passed, he’s expanded his creations from the original & still excellent key lime pies, which Andrew Zimmern raved about, to his flan, which is my favorite.
+His new Bake Shop & Cafe (2545 N Miami Ave, Miami, and now 3435 Main Highway, Coconut Grove) will be serving breakfast soon as he settles in, but for now, grab one of his great quiches.

 I forgot to mention that I bought a couple of slices of Crack Pie for my sister Michelle.
-Guess who’s addicted?
+Guess who’s addicted now?